faisikhan/eks-monitoring-stack/README.md

-# 🚀 Kubernetes Monitoring Stack on AWS EKS
+# Production Kubernetes Observability Stack on Amazon EKS

 A production-style Kubernetes observability setup deployed on Amazon EKS
 using: